tianwang0712/The-C2P2-Framework/index.md

 1. Wang, T., Hayes, C.M., & Bashir, M. (2022).
 Developing a Framework of Comprehensive Criteria for Privacy Protections.
 In Future of Information and Communication Conference (FICC) 2022.
 Virtual.
 (In press)
 2. Wang, T. and Bashir, M. (2022).
 An Analysis of Cloud Certifications’ Performance on Privacy Protections.
 In Proceedings of the 8th International Conference on Information Systems Security and Privacy - ICISSP, ISBN 978-989-758-553-1, pages 299-306.
 DOI: 10.5220/0010783200003120
 3. Sharma, T., Wang, T., Giulio, C. D., & Bashir, M. (2020).
 Towards Inclusive Privacy Protections in the Cloud.
 In International Conference on Applied Cryptography and Network Security (pp. 337-359).
 Springer, Cham.
+4. Di Giulio, C., Sprabery, R., Kamhoua, C., Kwiat, K., Campbell, R. H., & Bashir, M. N. (2017, May).
+IT security and privacy standards in comparison: improving FedRAMP authorization for cloud service providers.
+In 2017 17th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGRID) (pp. 1090-1099).
+IEEE.
+5. Di Giulio, C., Sprabery, R., Kamhoua, C., Kwiat, K., Campbell, R. H., & Bashir, M. N. (2017, June).
+Cloud standards in comparison: Are new security frameworks improving cloud security?.
+In 2017 IEEE 10th International Conference on Cloud Computing (CLOUD) (pp. 50-57).
+IEEE.
+6. Di Giulio, C., Sprabery, R., Kamhoua, C., Kwiat, K., Campbell, R. H., & Bashir, M. N. (2017, March).
+Cloud security certifications: a comparison to improve cloud service provider security.
+In Proceedings of the Second International Conference on Internet of Things, Data and Cloud Computing (pp. 1-12).

 ### Acknowledgement

-This project is funded by Cisco[^1].
+This research was supported by Cisco[^1].
+We want to thank our colleagues from Cisco who provided insight and expertise that greatly assisted the research.

 ### Feedback

 We intend to solicit more formal and extensive feedback from the privacy community to continue updating the proposed C2P2 framework, thus we would like to share our project with the cloud privacy community.

+Please feel free to provide us feedback by taking this **[SURVEY](https://)**.
+We would really appreciate any comments or suggestions.

-If you have any questions or suggestions on our C2P2 framework or other related projects, please feel free to contact us by email: tianw7@illinois.edu.
+If you have other questions on our C2P2 framework or other related projects, please feel free to contact us.

+* **PI: Prof. Masooda Bashir (mnb@illinois.edu)**

 [^1]: [Cisco](https://www.cisco.com/c/en/us/index.html).